Boxing stance. Fighting stances Classic boxing stance

 4. Reliability and mobility.

-With a competent stance, the boxer increases the range of strikes.
-However, it is not particularly disclosed.
-He also retains good stability and the ability to deviate if necessary.
+With a competent stance, a boxer increases the range of strikes delivered.
+At the same time, it doesn’t reveal much.
+It also retains good stability and the ability to deviate if necessary.

 General principles

-Anatomical analysis of the position of the lower side is as follows:
+The anatomical analysis of the position of the lower side is as follows:

 Anatomical study of the position of the upper side: